TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/for/real/readme.md

 # Zoom out style

-Zoom out style is a style of storytelling where you start zoomed in, and then zoom out.
+Zoom out style is a style of storytelling where you start zoomed in, then zoom out.

 ## Start zoomed in